 5:219 If mawla free mukatab’s son that he had while mukatab, that’s valid, doesn’t lift from mukātaba anything, because mukatab cant sell his son.
 Similar if he’d bought that son.
 Similar mother or father.
 As for his umm walad, mawla cannot free her, since if mukatab is freed she’s still his umm walad, while mother and father and son go free with his freedom.
 And if mawla sets free a mahram of the mukatab who the mukatab owns, not ok, because that’s mawla eliminating mukatabs wealth.
 But mawla can free the child or parent with respect to the istiḥsān position, whereas by qiyas wouldn’t be ok because mukatab can use them as service.
 This is all AH.
 AY and M said that mawla can set free any mahram that mukatab owns, cause mukatab cant sell any of them.

+5:229 if master of mukattab dies leaving son and daughter, then mukaatab owes them value.
+If daughter frees him, invalid, because then she’d get a share of walaa’.
+But if they both free him, istiḥsān that its valid, and walaa’ goes to the son.

 5:234 if mukatab apostates and goes to dar harb and earns money then is taken captive and refuses to become muslim he is killed and all his money goes to his owner to suffice his mukataba and the rest of the estate divided among his inheritors.
 Istiḥsān here abandon qiyas.
 By qiyas all of it would have gone to owner, and if he wasn’t slave it would have been spoils of war, so abandon that and do istiḥsān.

 fascinating